 Because KIPP has high expectations for academic excellence, KIPP strives to instill in its students values of honor and excellence.
-With these goals in mind, KIPP will not tolerate dishonesty in academic work, including cheating, plagiarism, changing or modifying grades or engaging in any act that shows a lack of integrity in the academic pursuit of excellence at a KIPP school.
+With these goals in mind, KIPP will not tolerate dishonesty in academic work, including cheating, plagiarism, unauthorized use of artificial intelligence, changing or modifying grades or engaging in any act that shows a lack of integrity in the academic pursuit of excellence at a KIPP school.

 Cheating is defined as giving or receiving and/or using unauthorized information on an exam or academic assignment, or submitting duplicate work for individual assignments.
 Plagiarism consists of representing another person's ideas or writing as one's own, whether from a book, another student's assignment, the Internet, Artificial Intelligence (ie Chat GPT, etc), or another source.
 Any student found to have engaged in cheating or plagiarism in any phase of academic work may lose all credit for the assignment and will be required to meet with the student's parent/guardian, teacher, and administrator of the school.
-Repeated instances of academic dishonesty could result in expulsion from the school or other disciplinary measures.
+Repeated or severe instances of academic dishonesty could result in other disciplinary measures or expulsion from the school.